material-motion-archive/runtime-objc/README.md

 Performers will often perform their actions over a period of time or while an interaction is active.
 These types of performers are called continuous performers.

-A continuous performer is able to affect the active state of the runtime by generating is-active tokens.
-The runtime is considered active so long as an is-active token exists and has not been terminated.
-Continuous performers are expected to terminate a token when its corresponding work has completed.
+A continuous performer is able to affect the active state of the runtime by generating activity tokens.
+The runtime is considered active so long as an activity token is active.
+Continuous performers are expected to activate and deactivate tokens when ongoing work starts and finishes, respectively.

-For example, a performer that registers a platform animation might generate a token when the animation starts.
-When the animation completes the token would be terminated.
+For example, a performer that registers a platform animation might activate a token when the animation starts.
+When the animation completes the token would be deactivated.

 ### Step 1: Conform to ContinuousPerforming and store the token generator